Saturday, August 26, 2017

 Tuesday, August 15, 2017

-After the disappointing Bible epic Noah (2014), the talented American director Darren Aronofsky (who rose to fame in 2000 with his brilliant junkie drama Requiem for a Dream) has now completed a new mysterious psychological horror thriller, entitled Mother!.
-This genre fits him well as a director, as is evident from Aronofsky's fascinating 2010 psychological horror thriller Black Swan (read our review).
-Therefore, we are very curious about Mother!, especially because Aronofsky wrote the screenplay himself and because the cast includes some very good actors, namely Jennifer Lawrence, Javier Bardem, Michelle Pfeiffer, Ed Harris, Domhnall Gleeson and Kristen Wiig.
+The psychological horror thriller genre fits Aranofsky well as a director, which is evident from his fascinating 2010 ballet drama and psychological horror thriller Black Swan (read our review).
+Therefore, we can't wait to watch mother!, especially because Aronofsky wrote the screenplay himself and because the cast includes very good actors, namely Jennifer Lawrence, Javier Bardem, Michelle Pfeiffer, Ed Harris, Domhnall Gleeson and Kristen Wiig.

 Suburbicon - trailer

-We can't wait to see this new black comedy crime movie, because the original draft of the screenplay was written by the brilliant duo Joel and Ethan Coen, the film was directed by actor George Clooney (who has already proven himself as a director with his decent 2011 political thriller The Ides of March) and the main characters are played by Matt Damon, Julianne Moore and Oscar Isaac.
+We are eager to watch the new black comedy crime movie and anti-racist drama Suburbicon (2017), because the original draft of the screenplay was written by the brilliant filmmaking duo Joel and Ethan Coen, the movie was directed by Hollywood actor George Clooney (who has already proven himself as a director with his solid 2011 political drama The Ides of March) and the cast of Suburbicon includes the fine actors Matt Damon, Julianne Moore and Oscar Isaac.